sgnl05/sgnl05-colorprompt/README.md

 ##Limitations

-This module has been built on and tested against Puppet 3.0 and higher.
+This module has been tested against Puppet 3.0 and higher.

 The module has been tested on:
 * RedHat Enterprise Linux 5/6